DAVID VALSAMIDIS

 Friday 17th July: The Lyons Mouth - Brecon Choir Festival

-October: West Australian Opera Chorus - Gounod's Roméo et Juliette
+15th to 24th October: West Australian Opera Chorus - Gounod's Roméo et Juliette

 British bass-baritone David Valsamidis is currently based in London, having returned from a year in Perth, Western Australia.
 He is currently learning with Valentin Lundin.